 The good news is that microcontrollers continue to benefit from technology improvements: higher levels of integration, higher performance, lower power, smaller size, and lower cost.
 In fact, low-cost development boards work well as early functional prototypes.
 They help to jump-start software development, refine requirements, and reduce risk.
 However, engineers and management should be aware that while functional prototypes may be developed quickly, it takes much more time and effort to implement the design and software for the final product.

-At Daedalus, our approach in selecting a processor is based on a series of questions:
+At Daedalus, our approach to selecting a processor is based on a series of questions:

 - Does the client have a preferred microcontroller family they are already familiar with and have good support for?